reactome/container/README.md

   ```

   The changes will be made by service named `mysql-database` and changes will reside in database file internal to `mysql-database` container.
 On removing container, the customized username and password will also get removed.

+## Troubleshooting

+There are two main applications for use in the repository, one is to build the java applications and other is to run the reactome server.
+The logs related to build process of java application are stored in 'logs/build_webapps.log' and other logs are stored in their specific folder withing `logs` directory.
+Logs should help you for most of the troubleshooting.

+Other memory related issues can be managed by modifying `JAVA_OPTS` in `tomcat.env` file.